Flemington7/SimonsAgent/README.md

-# COMPREHENSIVE Information Integration for High-Frequency Trading using Qlib and FinLLAMA
+# Enhanced Quantitative Trading Strategies through Sentiment Analysis Using Large Language Models

 This repository contains the implementation of a comprehensive information integration system for high-frequency trading (HFT) in stock markets.
 Our approach integrates nested decision execution framework for HFT operations and LLM for extracting and analyzing financial sentiments from news and social media.